Skip to product information

 By carefully considering these factors, you can select the ideal height and width for your barn door to ensure both functionality and aesthetic appeal.

-Do I need a header for my barn door setup?
+Do I need a header board for this setup?

-What type of wood is best for a barn door header support?
+What type of wood is best for a header board?

-For your barn door header support, a sturdy hardwood is recommended.
-This will ensure it can adequately support the weight of your barn door.
+A sturdy hardwood is recommended to adequately support the weight of your barn door.
+Popular choices include:

-• Red Oak: Known for its strength, durability, and attractive grain.
+• Red Oak: Strong, durable, and has an attractive grain.

-• White Oak: Another strong and durable option with a slightly lighter color.
+• White Oak: A strong and durable option with a lighter color.

-• Maple: Offers excellent strength and a clean, classic appearance.
+• Maple: Offers excellent strength and a clean appearance.

-• Birch: A solid choice that is affordable and readily available.
+• Birch: A solid, affordable, and readily available choice.

-• Poplar: Known for its consistency and paintability.
+• Poplar: Known for its consistency and is easy to paint.

-What are the recommended dimensions (thickness, width, and length) for a barn door header support?
+What are the recommended dimensions for a header board?

-Absolutely!
-We have a Pinterest page dedicated to showcasing our installed barn door hardware projects.
-You can find plenty of photos and inspiration there.
+Yes!
+We have a Pinterest page dedicated to showcasing installed projects for photos and inspiration.

 Have more questions?